How Is Your Nervous System Doing?

 What This Means

 The goal isn’t to be calm all the time.
-It’s to build the ability to move through stress and return to a place where you feel clear, steady, and able to respond instead of react.
+It’s to build the ability to move through stress and return to a place where you feel clear, centered, and able to respond rather than react.
 You don’t need to change everything to support your nervous system.
-What makes the difference are small, consistent moments that gently shift how your body responds over time.
-This might look like taking a few slower breaths before responding to something that feels charged, stepping outside for fresh air instead of pushing through, or allowing yourself a minute of stillness between tasks rather than moving quickly from one thing to the next.
-These moments may seem simple, but over time, they begin to create a noticeably different experience in your body.
+What often makes the biggest difference are small, consistent moments that help your body feel safe enough to settle.

+This might look like taking a few slower breaths before responding to something that feels charged, stepping outside for fresh air instead of pushing through, or allowing yourself a moment of stillness between tasks instead of moving immediately to the next thing.

 Where Reiki Fits In